AgentsInFlow

 That Is How We Got Here

 One window.
-Git version control, file explorer, terminal, rich editor, kanban board, 28 diagram types, voice input, persistent memory, three AI engines, and full orchestration.
+Git version control, file explorer, terminal, rich editor, kanban board, 28 diagram types, voice input, persistent memory, four AI engines, and full orchestration.
 Close everything else.

 AI Engines